2015 Rutgers Scarlet Knights football team: Coaching changes

 2014 undergraduate student assistant Sean Barowski stayed on as a graduate assistant upon graduating.

 2015 staff

 Schedule

 Rutgers announced their 2015 football schedule on June 3, 2013.
 The 2015 schedule consist of 7 home, and 5 away games in the regular season.
-The Scarlet Knights will host Big Ten foes Maryland, Michigan State, Ohio State, and Nebraska and will travel to Indiana, Michigan, Penn State, and Wisconsin.
+The Scarlet Knights hosted Big Ten foes Maryland, Michigan State, Ohio State, and Nebraska and traveled to Indiana, Michigan, Penn State, and Wisconsin.

 The Scarlet Knights hosted three of their four non conference games against Kansas, Norfolk State and Washington State.
-Rutgers will match up against Army on November 21 at Michie Stadium at West Point.
+Rutgers matched up against Army on November 21 at Michie Stadium at West Point.